ecos-umons/extractoR/README.md

 Usage
 -----

-The sub directory "scripts" contains simple example scripts.
-Example of code downloading all packages (may be very long...) and dumping everything in MySQL database.
-The database must be initialized with the schema given in the "data" directory as a MySQL
+The sub directory "scripts" contains simple example scripts which can be reused for various tasks.
+Here's an example of code which downloads all packages (may be very long...) and dumps everything in a MySQL database.
+Before running the script, the database must be initialized with the schema given in the "db" directory.
+Then the script will fetch the list of packages and download all packages inside the packages subdirectory in data directory, then extract information about packages, versions, maintainers, dates and dependencies in RDS files in data/rds.
+Finally it inserts this information in MySQL tables.

     library(extractoR)